 and

-scatter range (In distance between 1 – 2000 km).
+scatter range (for distances between 1 – 2000 km).

-ITM model is based on electromagnetic theory and on statistical analysis, the original model was developed in 1960’s in the USA.
+The ITM model is based on electromagnetic theory and on statistical analysis, the original model was developed in 1960’s in the USA.

 At the beginning necessary geometry parameters are calculated, based on input parameters.
-Then, depending on the range in which the transceiver and receiver are, ITM model compute reference attenuation Aref – the median attenuation relative to a free space.
-Reference attenuation is a function of distance d, what is illustrated below.
-On cumulative attenuation comprises reference attenuation and attenuation of quantailes A(qT, qL, qs) – which are calculated based on normal distribution, as variability of time, localization, reliability.
+Then, depending on the range in which the transceiver and receiver are, ITM model computes a reference attenuation Aref – the median attenuation relative to a free space.
+The reference attenuation is a function of distance d, what is illustrated below.
+The cumulative attenuation comprises reference attenuation and attenuation of quantiles A(qT, qL, qs) – which are calculated based on normal distribution, as variability of time, localization, and reliability.